 Much like Kelly Funt, Pop Woolly appears to be running more or less of a "semi-autonomous fiefdom" as leader of the mountain sheep.
 Since the sheep tend to hang around the mountains while the elephants remain on the move, Pop Woolly has even more credentials as a true "local clan leader" than does Kelly.
 Pop Woolly's status may help explain why he's even more insistent that he "hasn't lost the touch" than, say, Dan'l.
 Note that Kimba pays him considerable respect from the start, as one leader of a kingdom or clan would do to another.

 So why didn't Pop mention the leopards along with the flying lizards?
 Did the leopards just happen to be in the general vicinity and see an opportunity to waylay Kimba in an unfamiliar place?
 Kimba has proven to be somewhat vulnerable in such situations (the sulfur pit in "Battle at Dead River," the pit in which Bella Donna trapped him in "The Hunting Ground"), so I suppose that such an ambush would be logical, albeit somewhat chancy when you're dealing with a Kimba in "Superlion" mode, as Kimba clearly is here.
 Kimba will wind up not making the entire journey to the top of Stony Mountain (at least, NOT YET!), but here you clearly see that his presence was vitally important to the success of Pop's original mission.
 In fact, given the number of leopards that Kimba was fighting here, this may be one of his most impressive physical achievements in the entire series.
-But, as they say on TV, wait, there's more.
+But, as the man says on TV, wait, there's more.

 At 6:40: Now, that's one abrupt sunrise.
 The sunrises at sea that I've seen on cruises didn't materialize that quickly!
 But it makes for a great visual.
 It also won't be the only memorable "lighting trick" in the episode.